The Beginner’s Guide to Event Communication: Strategy, Plan & Tools

 - All-in-one management: Some event apps are provided together with other marketing tools as an all-in-one management system.
 Using such a bundle will be more cost-effective and save you time from managing multiple systems.

 Would like to take a look at a concrete example of an event app covering all the aspects above?
-Check out Whova.
-The Whova app has the highest user ratings on Google Play and the App Store, indicating a high level of trust from both organizers and attendees.
+Check out Whova or request more information.

 During the Event